 All of a sudden, strategy is a buzz word.
-And to that, we say, “Right on.”
-For almost 11 years, strategy has been important to mStoner.
-In the work we do with clients, strategy is foundational; it drives everything we do.
+And to that, I say, “Right on.”
+In the work I do with clients, strategy is foundational; it drives everything we do.

 Let’s talk about strategy without using the word.
 Effective communications and marketing activities are part of a broader plan.
 The most successful education websites and print collateral and social channels are grounded in the realities of a brand platform.
 Just doing some stuff won’t help you reach your goals.
 And, yes, an intentional plan for communications and marketing includes goals.

 Back to using the buzz word: strategy is difficult.
 When you at last get funding or a green light for a new marketing initiative, you may be frustrated about any pauses for discussions about goals.
 You may want to fast track the meetings about purpose and audience.
 Can’t we just get started?

 Strategy is often the phase most likely to be skipped.
 Of course we know what our message is.
 Of course we all agree about what we’re trying to accomplish.
 We know who we are, let’s get going.